Whf99/RDEA/README.md

 **Full source code coming soon:** the complete source code will be released after the paper is accepted.

-The public package is therefore **not an executable reproduction of the paper results**.
-The interface demo only validates the expected call structure and data contract; it does not perform segmentation or recreate the reported metrics.

 ## What is included

 - Typed request/response objects for segmentation inference.